-In the folder contents pane, select the file whose version you want to recover, then right-click and choose View versions in the shortcut menu.
-In the View Versions dialog window that appears, select a version, and then click Recover, or simply drag the version to a destination in Windows Explorer.
+- 1. In the backup contents, select the file which version you want to recover, then click the gear icon at the right-hand side.
+Select View versions in the opened menu. - 2.
+In the window that appears, select the required version and then click Recover.